lkevers/ldig-python3/readme.md

 Data format
 ------

-As input data, Each tweet is one line in text file as the below format.
+As input data, Each "document" (tweet or other) is one line in text file as the below format.

     [label]\t[some metadata separated '\t']\t[text without '\t']

-[label] is a language name alike en, de, fr and so on.
+[label] is a language name like en, de, fr and so on.
-It is also optional as metadata.
+Metadata is optional, but the tabulation symbol has to be present.
 (ldig doesn't use metadata and label for detection, of course :D)

 The output data of lidg is as the below.